NyuB/yadladoc/README.md

 ```
 *Note: the above snippet is itself decorated via yadladoc ;)*

+In run mode, yadladoc rewrites the markdown file itself with the decorated snippets.

+In check mode, decorated markdown files are checked the same way as other generated files and compared against the actual markdown file.

+#### Marking a snippet as decorated

 To trigger the in-place decoration of a snippet, add `ydoc.interpreter` property to the snippet header:
 ````markdown
 ```java ydoc.interpreter=jshell